top of page

 A little history

 The oldest known settlement in the area was the Roman settlement of Andautonia dating back to the 1st century.
-In the 11th century there were two separate towns: Kaptol, the ecclesiastical settlement inhabited mostly by clergy and housing the Zagreb cathedral, and Gradec, the secular town inhabited mostly by tradespeople and merchants.
+In the 11th century, there were two separate towns: Kaptol, the ecclesiastical settlement inhabited mostly by clergy and housing the Zagreb cathedral, and Gradec, the secular town inhabited mostly by tradespeople and merchants.
 There were disputes between these settlements through the years resulting in the clergy in Kaptol excommunicating the citizens of Gradec twice.
 There were also massacres of the citizens as well as destruction of property.
-These two settlements gradually grew and in 1850 they were merged forming the city we know today.
+These two settlements gradually grew, and in 1850 they were merged forming the city we know today.
 Throughout its history, Zagreb has endured numerous invasions, wars, and occupations, each leaving an mark on its architecture and culture.
 Luckily, it was able to escape the Croatian war of independence in the early 1990s without major damage.

 St. Mark's church Zagreb